Essential Last-Minute Things to Pack for Family Vacation

 Bucket

-Air sickness bags work great for older kids, but if you’re road tripping with young children, I highly recommend bringing along a bucket in case of an unexpected bout of motion sickness or stomach flu.
+Air sickness bags work great for older kids, but if you’re road-tripping with young children, I highly recommend bringing along a bucket in case of an unexpected bout of motion sickness or stomach flu.
 I learned this one the hard way.
-Babies and toddler are not so great at aiming into a little plastic bag.
+Babies and toddlers are not so great at aiming into a little plastic bag.
 Bring a large plastic sand pail and keep it within arm’s reach so that you can spring into action when you hear the dreaded words from the backseat, “I don’t feel so good.”

 ~ Colleen Lanin, Travel Mamas